|

 Arts Council Writer's Award.

-Janet has won a prestigious national Arts Council Writer's Award.
+Janet won a prestigious national Arts Council Writer's Award.

 In a ceremony at the National Portrait Gallery in London, she was

-presented with the award by new Arts Minister, Estelle Morris.
+presented with the award by Arts Minister, Estelle Morris.

-The award (one of 15 to be given out of 300 entries) is to help
+The award (one of 15 to be given out of 300 entries) was to help

 the completion of a work in progress - in Janet's case, a novel